xinzhan/core-services.en/help/interface/attributes/t-crs-usecase.md

 ![](assets/08_crs_usecase.png)

-When you publish a segment to the Experience Cloud, it becomes available in Experience Cloud audiences and Audience Manager.
+When you publish a segment to the Experience Cloud, it becomes available in Experience Cloud Audiences and Audience Manager.

 See [Customer Attributes Report](https://docs.adobe.com/help/en/analytics/components/variables/dimensions-reports/reports-customer-attributes.html) in Analytics help for more information.

-## Use customer attributes in Adobe Target {#task_FC5F9D9059114027B62DB9B1C7D9E257}
+## Use Customer Attributes in Adobe Target {#task_FC5F9D9059114027B62DB9B1C7D9E257}

 In [!DNL Target], you can select a customer attribute from the [!UICONTROL Visitor Profile] section when creating an audience.
-All customer attributes will have the prefix [!DNL crs.] in the list.
+All Customer Attributes will have the prefix [!DNL crs.] in the list.
 Combine these attributes as required with other data attributes to build audiences.

 ![](assets/crs-add-attribute-target.png)